gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 the effect of that PUT may not yet be visible either.
 We have to take further steps to forces these dangling stores to be visible.

-I WAS HERE

-#### Forcing Dangling Stores to Be Visible

-Our use of send-after-send and read-after-write message orderings, along with the fact that the default completion for a operation with load semantics (regular GET or fetching atomic) is delivery-complete, gives us the tools to force visibility when we need it.
-To force regular PUTs or native non-fetching atomics on a given endpoint to be visible we can do a GET on the same endpoint.
-When the completion of the GET is reported, all previous RMA and atomic effects must be visible.
-Similarly, to force AM-mediated non-fetching atomic operations on an endpoint to be visible we can do a blocking no-op AM to the same endpoint.
-When the 'done' indicator comes back we know that the AM handler on the target node has performed not only that no-op AM but also all AMs that were sent before it.

-There are four cases in which MCM conformance requires forcing dangling stores to be visible:

-1. **The effects of all prior stores done by a task must be visible before any child task it creates starts running.**

-   For regular stores this is only an issue with transmit-complete.
-We currently achieve this by doing a regular GET after every PUT.
-If tasks are bound to transmit endpoints we could instead record which target nodes we've done PUTs to and wait to do the GETs until just before the child task(s) is/are created.
-We already have a hook for this via the `chpl_rmem_consist_*()` functions, but the compiler currently only adds calls to those only with remote caching enabled.

-   For non-fetching atomic operations this is an issue independent of the completion level, as discussed.
-With unbound endpoints we handle this by doing blocking AMs.
-With bound endpoints we start out doing blocking AMs, but then switch to nonblocking AMs and record the target nodes.
-We then do blocking no-op AMs to the affected nodes to force visibility later, but this support is believed to be incomplete at present.
-In particular, while we force atomic visibility before executeOn AMs for on-statements, we don't force it before local task creations.
-This would benefit from support through `chpl_rmem_consist_*()`, similar to the regular PUT case.

-   The remaining three cases generally have the same form.
-The only thing that differs among them is the point in comm layer processing at which the visibility action needs to be taken.

-2. **The effects of all prior stores done by a task must be visible before that task ends.**

-   The compiler inserts a call to `chpl_comm_task_end()` at the end of every task, just before the task decrements its `endCount`.
-This case is handle there.

-3. **When a sequence of regular PUTs is followed by a non-fetching atomic operation, the effects of all those PUTs must be visible before the effect of the atomic operation is visible.**

-   This case is handled in the comm layer functions that initiate atomic operations.

-4. **When a non-fetching atomic operation is followed by a regular RMA, the effect of the atomic operation must be visible before the RMA is initiated.**

-   This case is handled in the comm layer functions that initiate RMA.

 ### Program Order

 Task creation and task waiting create a conceptual tree of program